The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • Sleep and appetite disorders

-• Nausea with vomiting, sweating and dizziness
+• Attacks of nausea with vomiting, sweating and dizziness

-The causes of pain at this age are usually infections, somatic pathologies, toxicosis, the consequences of head injuries and falls, tension pain associated with excessive emotional or physical stress, as well as pathologies of the nervous system.
+The causes of pain at this age are usually infections, somatic pathologies, toxicosis, consequences of head injuries and falls, tension pain associated with excessive emotional or physical stress, as well as pathologies of the nervous system.

 Headaches in children over 6 years of age